TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * Follow the template!
 Issues or feature requests not matching the template might be closed.

 ## Bug Fixing
-* If you want to help NewPipe to become free of bugs (this is our utopic goal for NewPipe), you can send us an email to
+* If you want to help YouTube Video Downloader to become free of bugs (this is our utopic goal for NewPipe), you can send us an email to
 <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a> to let us know that you intend to help.
 We'll send you further instructions.
 You may, on request,
 register at our [Sentry](https://sentry.schabi.org) instance (see section "Crash reporting" for more information).

 ## Translation

-* NewPipe is translated via [Weblate](https://hosted.weblate.org/projects/newpipe/strings/).
+* YouTube Video Downloader is translated via [Weblate](https://hosted.weblate.org/projects/newpipe/strings/).
 You can log in there with your GitHub account.
 * If the language you want to translate is not on Weblate, you can add it: see [How to add a new language](https://github.com/TeamNewPipe/NewPipe/wiki/How-to-add-a-new-language-to-NewPipe) in the wiki.